proudcloud/clouduino/example/README.md

 #  Debugging and Troubleshooting #
 Failed upload is a common issue with programming ESP8266, (eg: "espcomm_sync failed" error), when encountered please try the following methods:
  - Toggle switch to Flash mode then press reset button.
- - Check if powersupply is sufficient, VCC pin should receive a stable 3.3V.
+ - Check if powersupply is sufficient.
+VCC pin should receive a stable 3.3V.
 Any lower than 2.9V supplied power causes upload to fail nor would the Clouduino function properly even on normal mode.
  - Use a very short USB cable as much as possible.
 Very long cables to tend fail UART communication due to delay induced by excess cable length.

 Double-check your code:
- - Make sure to include SPI.h for anything involving GPIO or ADC pin applications
+ - Make sure to include SPI.h for anything involving GPIO or ADC pin applications to enable slave select on ESP.
  - Don't forget to include MCP23S17.h if utilizing GPIO pins, and MCP3208.h for analog reading and conversion using analog pins.